Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality

-Dependencies are used in databases for many different purposes.
-They are often used to formulate integrity constraints---statements that describe valid database states \cite{DBLP:journals/tods/Fagin77, DBLP:journals/tods/Delobel78}.
-They can also be used to complete an incomplete database with missing facts and thus provide richer answers to users' queries \cite{Greco2012}.
-Finally, they have been used extensively in declarative data integration \cite{Levy2000, DBLP:conf/vldb/HalevyRO06, DBLP:conf/pods/Lenzerini02} and to specify mappings between database schemas \cite{DBLP:journals/tcs/FaginKMP05}---that is, how to transform any database expressed in one schema to a database in another schema.
+Dependencies have many uses in databases.
+They can express integrity constraints---statements that describe valid database states \cite{DBLP:journals/tods/Fagin77, DBLP:journals/tods/Delobel78}.
+They can also be used to complete an incomplete database with missing facts and thus provide richer answers to queries \cite{Greco2012}.
+Finally, they are used extensively in declarative data integration \cite{Levy2000, DBLP:conf/vldb/HalevyRO06, DBLP:conf/pods/Lenzerini02}, as well as to specify mappings between database schemas \cite{DBLP:journals/tcs/FaginKMP05}---that is, how to transform any database expressed in one schema to a database in another schema.
 In knowledge representation, it was shown that ontology languages such as $\mathcal{EL}{+}{+}$ \cite{babl05} and certain languages of the DL-Lite family \cite{DBLP:journals/jar/CalvaneseGLLR07, DBLP:journals/jair/ArtaleCKZ09} can be expressed as dependencies \cite{DBLP:journals/ws/CaliGL12}.

-Dependencies were initially expressed using ad hoc languages \cite{DBLP:journals/tods/Fagin77, DBLP:journals/tods/Delobel78}, but \citet{DBLP:conf/sigmod/Nicolas78} observed that most dependency classes can be expressed in first-order logic. \citet{DBLP:conf/icalp/BeeriV81} generalised this idea and proposed \emph{tuple and equality generating dependencies} (TGDs and EGDs), arguably the most widely used dependency classes in the literature.
-Intuitively, TGDs specify that the presence of certain tuples in the database implies existence of other tuples, and EGDs specify that the presence of certain tuples implies uniqueness of certain database values.
-TGDs and EGDs are fragments of first-order logic with equality, which was found sufficient for a large number applications of dependencies.
-In certain cases, however, the expressive power of first-order logic is insufficient. \citet{DBLP:journals/tods/FaginKPT05} initially observed this in the context of schema mappings using the following example.
+Dependencies were initially expressed using ad hoc languages \cite{DBLP:journals/tods/Fagin77, DBLP:journals/tods/Delobel78}, but \citet{DBLP:conf/sigmod/Nicolas78} observed that many dependency classes can be expressed in first-order logic. \citet{DBLP:conf/icalp/BeeriV81} generalised this idea and proposed \emph{tuple and equality generating dependencies} (TGDs and EGDs).
+Intuitively, TGDs state that existence of certain tuples implies existence of other tuples, and EGDs specify that existence of certain tuples implies uniqueness of certain values.

-\begin{example}[\cite{DBLP:journals/tods/FaginKPT05}] Consider a mapping scenario where the source schema $\mathcal{S}_1$ consists of a relation $\mathit{Takes}$ associating student names with courses.
-TGD \eqref{eq:S12:1} specifies a mapping that copies relation $\mathit{Takes}$ into relation $\mathit{Takes}_1$ of schema $\mathcal{S}_2$, and TGD \eqref{eq:S12:2} specifies a mapping where relation $\mathit{Takes}$ is restructured into a relation $\mathit{Student}$ of schema $\mathcal{S}_2$ that associates a student name with a student ID.
-Finally, TGD \eqref{eq:S23} specified a mapping from $\mathcal{S}_2$ into a schema $\mathcal{S}_3$, where relation $\mathit{Enrollment}$ is analogous to relation $\mathit{Takes}$, but it associates student IDs (rather than names) with courses.